 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Spooner has relatively fewer families with younger children, and/or college students.
 Combined, this makes Spooner a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Spooner is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Spooner does not have a public transit system used by locals to get to and from work.

-The education level of Spooner citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.34% of adults 25 and older in Spooner have a college degree.
+In terms of college education, Spooner is nearly on par with the US average for all cities of 21.84%: 17.34% of adults 25 and older in Spooner have a bachelor's degree or advanced degree.

 Spooner is a somewhat ethnically-diverse city.
 The people who call Spooner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spooner residents report their race to be White, followed by Asian.
 Important ancestries of people in Spooner include German, English, Norwegian, Irish, and Polish.